 So get a packet of Ceylon (not cassia) cinnamon and sprinkle it on foods like a maniac, and enjoy this tasty way to reduce oily skin.

-A great bulk brand is this 1 pound bag of Frontier Ceylon Cinnamon Organic Ground Powder.
+A great bulk brand is this 1 pound bag of Certified Organic Ceylon Cinnamon Powder.
 Bio-live natural yoghurt is an efficient and acne-friendly medium for eating cinnamon, as long as you don’t have a dairy sensitivity.

 Vitamin D again clears oily skin by reducing insulin levels, this time by improving your insulin sensitivity.
 What is insulin sensitivity?
 In short, insulin’s job is to convert blood glucose to glycogen (energy) and store it in your muscle glycogen cells…